-Visually check slewing ring (rotation bearing) bolts every eight hours of operation.
+Visually check slewing ring (rotation bearing) bolts every eight hours of operation and replace everv 2000 hours.
 Do not reuse or re-torque these bolts.

-Loose or broken bolts, along with the bolts on either side, must be immediately replaced.
+Immediately replace a loose or broken bolt, and replace the bolts on either side of it.

-The bolts that secure the slewing ring are critical for safe attachment operation.
-Improper torque may cause the bolts to fail and the attachment to break free, which may result in serious personal injury and equipment damage.
-Improper torque will also cause uneven slewing ring wear.
+The bolts that secure the slewing ring are critical to safe operation of the shear.
+Improper bolt torques may cause the bolts to fail and allow the shear to break free.
+This may result in serious personal injury and equipment damage.
+Improper torques will also cause uneven wear on the slewing ring.